-To honor the men and women who serve in the United States Armed Forces, the Ronald Reagan Presidential Library will be hosting its annual Veterans Day Event on Friday, November 10, 2017 from 10am to 3pm.
-The day’s activities include live musical entertainment, a civil war encampment, a military vehicle display, and a program honoring all branches of our military.
+To honor the men and women who serve in the United States Armed Forces, the Ronald Reagan Presidential Library will be hosting its annual Veterans Day Event on Monday, November 12.
+The day’s activities include live musical entertainment, a civil war encampment, a military vehicle display and a program honoring all branches of our military.

-Outdoor events and the program are free to attend, however reservations are recommended to attend the program.
-Museum admission rates apply to visit the Reagan Museum and Air Force One Pavilion, including our special exhibit, Titanic at the Reagan Library and An American Christmas.
-Veterans with valid ID will receive free admission to the Museum on November 10 and 11.
-Active U.S. military members with valid ID are always free.
+Outdoor events and the program are free to attend; however, reservations are recommended to attend the program.
+Museum admission rates apply to visit the Reagan Museum and Air Force One Pavilion, including special exhibits, Pompeii and An American Christmas.
+Veterans with valid ID will receive free admission to the Museum on November 11 and 12.
+Active military members with valid ID are always free.